Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Related Work

 \section{Related Work}

 { \textbf{Data Augmentation for Audio and Beyond.}} Expanding or augmenting small-scale datasets with additional data has been widely studied in the literature.
 Traditional augmentation methods, which apply randomly parameterized artificial transformations to data during training, remain the most common approach across language~\cite{wei-zou-2019-eda,karimi-etal-2021-aeda-easier}, vision~\citep{shorten2019survey,wang2017effectiveness,yun2019cutmix}, and audio~\citep{park2019specaugment, spijkervet_torchaudio_augmentations}.
 For audio, specific techniques include SpecAugment, adding background noise, reverberation, and random spectrogram transformations.
-With the emergence of generative models, synthetic data augmentation has been increasingly adopted for language~\citep{ghosh-etal-2023-dale,ghosh2024abex,Chen2021AnES} and vision~\citep{trabucco2024effective,Zhao_2024_CVPR,he2023is}, proving to be more effective than traditional methods.
+With the emergence of generative models, synthetic data augmentation has been increasingly adopted for language~\citep{ghosh-etal-2023-dale,ghosh2024abex,Chen2021AnES} and vision~\citep{trabucco2024effective,Zhao_2024_CVPR}, proving to be more effective than traditional methods.
 These approaches generally incorporate explicit steps to ensure the consistency and diversity of generated augmentations.
-While some progress has been made in speech, synthetic data for audio remains relatively underexplored.
-Recently, parallel work has investigated simple prompting of T2A models to improve T2A generation~\citep{kong2024improving} and environmental scene classification~\citep{ronchini2024synthesizing}.
+In contrast, the application of synthetic data to audio and speech remains underexplored.
+Recent attempts include generating synthetic captions for improving audio-language pre-training~\citep{xu2023blat}, improving T2A models with synthetic captions~\citep{kong2024improving} and environmental scene classification~\citep{ronchini2024synthesizing,feng2024can}.